Zhang Yongming

-Zhang Yongming (张永明; 1956 – January 10, 2013) was a Chinese serial killer and cannibal who was convicted of, and subsequently confessed to, the murder of 11 males between March 2008 and April 2012.
+Zhang Yongming (张永明; 1956 – January 10, 2013) was a Chinese serial killer and cannibal who was convicted of, and subsequently confessed to, the murder of 11 men between March 2008 and April 2012.
 It is believed that he fed flesh from some of his victims to his dogs and sold other parts at the local market, calling it "ostrich meat".
 He was executed on January 10, 2013.

 Biography

 Little is known about Zhang's early life.
 He was arrested and sentenced to death in 1979 for intentional homicide, but was released in September 1997 after receiving sentence reductions.
 Upon his release, he was given some land near his village of Nanmen in Jincheng Township, Jinning County, China.

 Crimes

 In early May 2012, the Ministry of Public Security of the People's Republic of China sent a team of investigators to Yunnan Province after media reports of missing teenagers in the area.
 One of the missing persons, a 19-year-old man, identified as Han Yao, was confirmed as having been murdered.
-The investigation showed that an alleged serial killer had begun attacking males who were walking along on a road near Zhang's home starting 2008.
-After the murders, it was alleged that Zhang used various means of disposing of the bodies, including dismemberment, burning and burial, to destroy the evidence.
+The investigation showed that an alleged serial killer had begun attacking males who were walking along a road near Zhang's home starting in 2008.
+After the murders, it was alleged that Zhang used various means of disposing of the bodies, including dismemberment, burning, and burial.
 Residents of Zhang's village stated they had seen plastic bags hanging from his home with what appeared to be bones protruding from them.
 Upon entering his home, police reported discovering human eyeballs preserved in bottles and what appeared to be human flesh drying.
 It was further alleged that Zhang fed his dogs flesh from some of his victims as well as selling it at the local market, calling it "ostrich meat".